Life coach insurance: What cover do coaches actually need?

-I was told during my coach training that life coaches need insurance.
+I was told during my coach training in 2005 that life coaches need insurance.

-And as that was in the UK which is far less litigious than the US I duly signed up for coaching insurance when I moved to Florida in 2006.
+And as that was in the UK which is far less litigious than the US I duly signed up for coaching insurance as soon as I moved to Florida in 2006.

 My premium shot up fivefold.

-Being confident I’d not breach any legal, ethical or moral guidelines and coming at a time when I was struggling to attract paying clients I made the decision to let it lapse.
+Being confident I’d not breach any legal, ethical or moral guidelines and coming at a time when just getting coaching clients was difficult, I made the decision to let it lapse.

-Then a few years later my wife was on the receiving end of a scam insurance claim.
+Then, a few years later, my wife was on the receiving end of an insurance scam claim.

-My wife denied it and had 3 witnesses to support her, but the woman wouldn’t even back down after the attorney she hired withdrew because the Police dismissed her claims,
+My wife denied it and had three witnesses to support her, but the woman wouldn’t even back down after the attorney she hired withdrew because the Police dismissed her claims.

 Even though the case never went to court and the woman didn’t get any money, it dragged on for over two years.

-I’m not sure what we’d have done without the insurance company fighting on our behalf – big shout out to Progressive Insurance in the US who were brilliant.
+I’m not sure what we’d have done without the insurance company fighting on our behalf.

 It certainly caused me to reassess my situation regarding coaching insurance, or my lack thereof.